uspssavings

 The flip side is that Flat Rate is wasteful for nearby shipments.
 That same 3-pound package going zone 2 costs only about $9.90 at zone-based pricing, meaning Flat Rate would cost you an extra $4.55 for no benefit.
 Sellers who blindly use Flat Rate for everything overpay on local shipments to get peace of mind on distant ones.

-The optimal strategy is comparing zone-based and Flat Rate pricing for each shipment and choosing the cheaper option. atoship's rate comparison does this automatically, showing you both options side by side so you can pick the best price for every package without manual calculation.
+The optimal strategy is comparing zone-based and Flat Rate pricing for each shipment and choosing the cheaper option. atoship's Compare Shipping Rates does this automatically, showing you both options side by side so you can pick the best price for every package without manual calculation.

 Share this article: